-- 22) % Change in "Gross Revenues" "Gross Revenues" are defined as all operating revenues of Kimco and its affiliates (collectively the "Kimco Group") for a specified period, less provision for bad debts and discounts to customers made in the ordinary course of business consistent with past practice, as determined on a consolidated basis.
+- 17) % Change in "Gross Revenues" "Gross Revenues" are defined as all operating revenues of Kimco and its affiliates (collectively the "Kimco Group") for a specified period, less provision for bad debts and discounts to customers made in the ordinary course of business consistent with past practice, as determined on a consolidated basis.
 Gross revenues of any new business acquired by the Kimco Group will be excluded from the definition of "gross revenues" until such new business has been a new business of the Kimco Group for at least twenty four (24) months.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and such gross revenues will be excluded from any prior comparison year utilized in calculating the percentage change in gross revenues.
-The % change in gross revenues is subject to a collar of 5% (plus or minus). - 23) The distributions from Kimco are expected to begin once again in April 2018 at an estimated \$75,000 to \$100,000 per month, which represents 18-24% of the \$5.0 million of distributions Kimco is contractually obligated to pay Alaris in 2018 with a plan to install a variable payment of distributions based on the availability after meeting banking covenants.
-As previously disclosed and as indicated by the ECR being below 1.0x in 2015, 2016 and 2017, Kimco has not paying a distribution to Alaris and stopped paying distributions to Alaris in June 2015.
-Therefore, the actual amount of Distributions paid to Alaris may be more than or less than US\$1.2 million in 2018 depending on the financial performance of Kimco over the next twelve months. - 24) The ECR for Kimco's fiscal year end 2017 was calculated assuming all distributions owed to Alaris were paid, despite Alaris not receiving any distributions in that year. - 25) Kimco's annual performance metric reset for their fiscal year end 2016 was estimated to be +3.2% in the 2017 version of the AIF.
-Upon receiving audited information from Kimco for 2016, the actual reset was determined to be +2.6%. - 26) After receiving audited statements for the year ended Dec 31, 2016 the Annual Earnings Coverage Ratio for Kimco's fiscal year ended December 31, 2016 came in lower at (0.7) vs the 0.3 that was posted in the March 2017 AIF.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - 18) As previously disclosed and as indicated by the ECR being below 1.0x in 2016, 2017 and 2018, Kimco has not been paying a full distribution to Alaris and stopped paying distributions to Alaris in June 2015, with the exception of \$0.9 million of distributions in 2018.
+Therefore, the actual amount of Distributions paid to Alaris will be less than US\$4.7 million in 2019 and any amounts paid will depend on the financial performance of Kimco over the remainder of 2019.
+Alaris is currently not using any distributions from Kimco in its run-rate analysis. - 19) The ECR for Kimco's fiscal year end 2018 was calculated using actual distributions paid to Alaris (\$0.9 million).
+If you were to use the contractual amounts owed to Alaris the ECR would still be below 1.0x for the period. - 20) The ECR for Kimco's fiscal year end 2017 was calculated assuming all distributions owed to Alaris, despite Alaris not receiving any distributions in that year.